phatblat/phatblat.github.io.bak/source/_posts/2014-08-29-configuring-a-kst-particle-ibeacon-from-360|idev.markdown

 ## Major & Minor Numbers

 Within a single `CLBeaconRegion`, individual `CLBeacon` instances are identified by unique combinations of the `major` and `minor` numbers.
-The Particles from 360|iDev all have a `major` value of 1 and unique minor numbers that correspond to the number printed on the back of the shell.
+The Particles from 360|iDev all have a `major` value of 1 and unique `minor` numbers that correspond to the number printed on the back of the shell.

 # Testing your Particle

+{% img right /images/particle_detector_app.png 170 'Particle Detector app' 'an image of the Particle Detector app showing my device' %}

 ## Particle Detector